 What Is the Origin of Diode Lasers?

 Diode lasers work by stimulating the emission of photons at a semiconductor junction.
-The semiconductor material has specific energy bandgaps that trigger the generation and amplification of coherent light.
+The semiconductor material has specific energy band gaps that trigger the generation and amplification of coherent light.
 A diode consists of a p-n junction.
 The n-type region creates an excess of negatively charged carriers (electrons) while the p-type creates an excess of positively charged carriers (holes).
 The junction forms a depletion region between the two materials.
-When a forward bias voltage (+ve to the p and -ve to the n material) is applied across the junction, current flows.
+When a forward bias voltage (positive to the p and negative to the n material) is applied across the junction, current flows.
 This causes charge carriers to move across the junction.
 Electrons from the n region and holes from the p region are injected into the depletion region.
-These meet and neutralize, releasing a photon for each charge canceled.
+These meet and recombine, initially releasing spontaneous photons, but lasing occurs when these photons trigger further identical emissions through stimulated emission.

 The diode laser is designed with reflective surfaces at the ends, forming an “optical cavity.”
 The photons reflect internally, and optical feedback enhances the stimulated emissions and results in narrow-band, coherent light.
 Stimulating emission also occurs when a photon interacts with an excited electron, causing it to emit another photon.
 These additional photons are identical to the triggering photon, leading to amplification.
 As the stimulated emission continues and photons are reflected within the cavity, the intensity of the laser energy increases.